What to Know About Carb Cycling for Weight LossJun 12, 2020

-It just might.
+It might.
 In a 2011 study, women who cut carbs twice a week lost an average of nine pounds over the course of four months, while women on a Mediterranean diet lost five pounds.
 (Both groups were on calorie-restricted diets.)

-Unless you’re getting regular blood tests, there’s no surefire way of knowing when you’ve hit that line — until you’ve already crossed it and start to see your results and health suffer.
+“Our brain requires a minimum of 130 grams of carbohydrates per day, and if you’re physically active, your needs increase even more, which is important to consider for overall health,” Zanini says.
+Over time, manipulating your body’s fuel sources may have a detrimental effect on metabolism, she adds.
+And unless you’re getting regular blood tests, there’s no surefire way of knowing when you’ve hit that line — until you’ve already crossed it and start to see your results and possibly your health suffer.

 How to Carb Cycle the Right Way

-If you decide carb cycling is a plan that’s right for you for a little while, there are a few things to keep in mind: Start by knowing when to go low and when to go high.
-“Match your food intake to your activities,” says Gilles.
+If you decide carb cycling is a plan that’s right for you — at least for a little while — there are a few things to keep in mind.

+Start by knowing when to go low and when to go high.
+“Match your food intake to your activities,” Gilles says.
 “Eat more carbs on days that you exercise or exercise hard, but you don’t need to go to extremes.”